katarinaa12138/Python-Project/README.md

 7. Your files will be organized into predefined folders!

-### For further instructions, here is a demo video.
+### For further instructions, here is a demo video:
 <!-- ![video](images/python_demo.gif) -->
 <img src="image/python_demo.gif" alt = "Demo Video"/>